someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 ## Creating the app

+So what should the app look like?
+I am mostly interested in compute and storage as they are the most expensive resources on my bill.
+If you are interested in different resources, you can easily adapt the code to your needs.

+At the top of the app I'd like to see a summary of the current amount of compute instances, CPU cores and memory across all my cloud accounts in AWS and GCP.
+Next to that we will display similar statistics for storage volumes.

+Then I would like a world map showing where in the world those instances are running.
+That way if anyone starts compute instances in a region we don't typically use, I can easily spot it.

+For compute it could also be useful to see which account is currently spending the most money as well as the age distribution per account.
+What I mean by that is the average age of the compute instances per account.
+If a development account has a lot of old instances, it might be a good idea to look into that as they are typically short lived.

+For storage it would be great to have a sunburst chart showing the distribution of storage volumes by cloud and account.
+Just to see at a glance if a account suddenly has a lot more storage than usual.

+Finally I'd like to see a heatmap of instance type distribution by account.
+This allows us to easily spot outliers.
+For example if an account suddenly has a lot of instances of a high-core count type.

 ### First steps

 Now that we've set up our project, we can start creating our infrastructure app.